christian-vorhemus/autcar/docs/4_AutCar_General.md

   cap.stop()
   ```

-  AutCapture needs a camera object to take pictures from and the car object which is controlled to take the commands from.
+  AutCapture needs a camera object and a car object.
 It saves the pictures and commands in a newly created folder named "trainingdata" on your car. `capture_interval=1` tells our capture object to record data every second.

   Execute the script with
   ```